dutchaug/beginners-workshop/section1/README.md

 ![Typical Android Gradle project structure](img/project-structure.png)

 #### Gradle build files
 Android apps are written in the Java programming language.
-The Android SDK tools compile your code—along with any data and resource files—into an APK: an Android package, which is an archive file with an `.apk` suffix.
-One APK file contains all the contents of an Android app and is the file that Android-powered devices use to install the app.
+The Android SDK tools compile your code—along with any data and resource files and packages it into an APK-file, an Android package file, which is a ZIP archive file with an `.apk` suffix.
+The APK file contains all the files which make up an Android app and is the file that Android-powered devices use to install your app on your user's Android device.

-At the root of the project folder you can see various gradle files.
+In the Gradle Scripts section you can see various gradle files.
 You can use [command line tools](http://developer.android.com/tools/building/building-cmdline.html), [Ant](http://ant.apache.org/), [Maven](http://maven.apache.org/) and [Gradle](http://www.gradle.org/) to build and package your Android projects into these APK files which you can install on your Android device directly or sign and upload to the [Google Play Store](https://play.google.com/apps/publish/).
-The Android Tools team have chosen the highly flexible [Gradle](http://www.gradle.org/) build system as the main Android build system.
+The Android Tools team have chosen the highly flexible [Gradle](http://www.gradle.org/) build system as the default Android build system.
 You can read more about the new build system [here](http://tools.android.com/tech-docs/new-build-system).

 The **build.gradle**, **gradle.properties** and **settings.gradle** files describe how to build the helloworld project.

 * The [**settings.gradle**](sample01/settings.gradle) file describes which sub-projects to include.
-This is only the **helloworld** project folder in our case
+This is only the **helloworld** project folder in our case, but you can imagine that with larger projects you end up isolating re-usable code in sub-projects.
 * The [**build.gradle**](sample01/build.gradle) file in the root folder describes the necessary dependencies for the build itself and a common setup for all projects
-* The [**helloworld/build.gradle**](sample01/helloworld/build.gradle) describes how to build our Android project.
-It applies an android plugin and describes the configuration.
+* The [**helloworld/build.gradle**](sample01/helloworld/build.gradle) describes how to build the helloworld Android app.
+It applies an android plugin and describes the build configuration.

 The **gradlew** and **gradlew.bat** scripts (for unix resp.
 Windows environments) are gradle _wrapper_ scripts.
 You can run a build on the command line using this script.
 It requires a certain Gradle version and if it is not present it downloads the binaries on the fly.
 The **gradlew** scripts and **gradle** directory are added automatically when you create a project with the Android Studio New Project Wizard.